Economy of Iceland: Fisheries

-Fisheries and related sectors—in recent years labelled "the ocean cluster"—was the single most important part of the Icelandic economy (has now been replaced by tourism) representing an overall contribution to GDP of 27.1% in 2011.
+Fisheries and related sectors—in recent years labelled "the ocean cluster"—was the single most important part of the Icelandic economy (it has now been replaced by tourism) representing an overall contribution to GDP of 27.1% in 2011.
 The fisheries sector directly employs around 9,000 people (4,900 in fishing and 4,100 in fish processing; approximately 5 per cent of Iceland's workforce), although it is estimated that a total of between 25,000 and 35,000 people (up to 20 per cent of the workforce) depend on the ocean cluster for their livelihood.
 Many of these jobs are provided by technological companies that manufacture equipment for fisheries firms and by companies engaged in the advanced processing of marine products or in biotechnical production.
 By contrast, aquaculture remains a very small industry in Iceland, employing only around 250 people for a production of 5,000 tonnes.

 Iceland is the second biggest fisheries nation in the North East Atlantic behind Norway, having overtaken the United Kingdom in the early 1990s.
 Since 2006, Icelandic fishing waters have yielded a total catch of between 1.1m and 1.4m tonnes of fish annually, although this is down from a peak of over 2m tonnes in 2003.
-Iceland has been affected by a general decline in fishing yields in the Northeast Atlantic, with a one-way decrease of 18% from 2003 to 2009, although this trend appears to have been halted or reversed lately.

 Cod remains the most important species harvested by Icelandic fisheries, with a total catch of 178,516 tonnes in 2010.
 The catch of cod has stagnated in recent years due to quotas, and was supplemented by the catch of blue whiting, which is used mainly for processing.
 The Icelandic catch of this previously insignificant fish increased from a negligible 369 tonnes in 1995 to a peak of 501,505 tonnes in 2003.
 Subsequently, the stock showed signs of instability and quotas were reduced, leading to a decline in the catch to 87,121 tonnes in 2010.
-There have been increased numbers of Atlantic mackerel, the "Miracle of the Mackerel." in the 21st century as the Atlantic Ocean has slightly warmed.
+There have been increased numbers of Atlantic mackerel (the "Miracle of the Mackerel") in the 21st century as the Atlantic Ocean has slightly warmed.

 Finance

 Banks

-The Icelandic banking system has been completely overhauled in the wake of its collapse in 2008.
-There are now three major commercial banks, Landsbankinn, Arion Bank (formerly Kaupthing Bank) and Islandsbanki (formerly Glitnir).
-There are smaller banks, including Kvika banki (formerly MP Straumur), and some savings banks.
+The Icelandic banking system has been completely overhauled after the 2008 financial crisis.
+There are now three major commercial banks: Landsbankinn (National Bank since 2008), Arion Bank (formerly Kaupthing Bank) and Islandsbanki (formerly Glitnir), and Kvika banki (formerly MP Straumur).
+There are smaller banks and some savings banks, however they are not publicly traded.

 There has been extensive consolidation of smaller banks, with Sparisjodur Keflavikur being taken over by Landsbanki and Byr being taken over by Islandsbanki.
-Arion Bank is presently the only bank listed on Iceland Stock Exchange.
+Arion Bank, Islandsbanki, and Kvika Banki are the only banks listed on Iceland Stock Exchange.
 Arion Bank is mostly owned by foreign creditors while Landsbanki and Islandsbanki are now wholly owned by the State.
 The ownership stake of the Icelandic State in the banks is managed by Bankasysla rikisins (State Financial Investments), which aims to privatise its shares in the banks in coming years.